 How To Write a Powerful and Effective Fundraising E-mail

 Fundraising emails are hard to get ‘right.’
-And what is ‘right’ varies greatly from one nonprofit to another and one audience segment to another.
-Nonprofits send emails because they’re affordable, quick to send and deliver, and versatile.
-While there’s no formula for success, we’ve rounded up our best tips for writing emails to help.
+The definition of ‘right’ varies greatly from one nonprofit to another and one audience segment to another.
+However, we can all agree that email communication is a critical component of any nonprofit’s communication strategy.
+Emails are affordable, quick to deploy, and versatile.
+While there’s no formula for success, we’ve rounded up our best tips for writing emails to help you create the perfect fundraising email.

 9 minutes read